lambdamikel/Busch-2090/README.md

 ### Abstract

-The repo contains a number of Arduino-based emulator of the Busch 2090 Microtronic Computer System.
+This repository contains a number of Arduino-based emulator of the Busch 2090 Microtronic Computer System.

-The latest version - "The Microtronic Next Generation" - also povides an emulation of the Busch 2095 Cassette Interface and that plugs into a real Microtronic to provide SD-card based file storage.
+The latest PCB version - "The Microtronic Next Generation" - also povides an emulation of the Busch 2095 Cassette Interface that plugs into a real Microtronic to provide SD-card based file storage.

 Recently, the latest iteration of this project, "The Microtronic Next